geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 And it works right up until it doesn't.

 ##### **Chenyu** [[00:56:42](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=3402)]
 Right?
 Sure.
-The gem and torch is faster.
+The GEMM and torch is faster.

 ##### **Geohot** [[00:56:45](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=3405)]
 No. I mean, that doesn't change my impression for this probability estimation.